-Arguably the whole premise of The Big Bang Theory.
-One particular example: Howard's fiancee/wife Bernadette, who is a certified doctor (before Howard, no less).
-He also is afraid to get into a serious relationship with her because she was 'not Megan Fox in Transformers'.
+On The Big Bang Theory, Howard's fiancee/wife Bernadette, who earns a Ph.D. in Microbiology.
+He is at first afraid to get into a serious relationship with her because she was "not Megan Fox in Transformers".
 Take a look at Melissa Rauch out of costume and these objections fly straight out the window.

 Rusty Cartwright (Jacob Zachar) on Greek straddles the types.
 His roommate Dale is a type 1, with a dash of southern hick.
 Meanwhile, his TA Max is a Type 2.
 He has good nerd-ish qualities, but he's played by Michael Rady.
 And he scores with Rusty's sister, who is a sorority chick.
 How many nerds (who aren't frat boys themselves) get to say that?

 John Crichton in Farscape.
 Though it's justified since, being an astronaut at first and a refugee constantly getting into fist- and gunfights after the show begins, he would have to be in excellent physical condition.